Budgeting and Forecasting for an Irregular Cash Flow

 Accounting Fixed Expenses

-Fixed expenses are recurring and almost-unchanging costs of running your business.
+Fixed expenses are recurring and almost unchanging costs of running your business.
 It includes payroll, phone bills, office supplies, employees’ insurances and such.
 These are what you can consider the most central sources of your cash outflow, so make sure that these are all accounted in your budget.
-Also, keep track of any minor changes like an increase in your office space rent or a change in your Internet access plan payment and update your cash flow forecasting the following year.
+Also, keep track of any minor changes like an increase in your office space rent or a change in your internet access plan payment and update your cash flow forecasting for the following year.

 Estimating Variable Expenses

 Variable expenses are not entirely different from fixed expenses.
-You have to pay for these monthly; however, their actuals costs vary from time to time.
-Examples of such are electricity, water, gas, A/C and heat etc. To have an accurate estimate, you have to consider your workforce’s total and actual consumption, then compare them monthly to get the average.
-This can hit two birds with one stone – this can be your input value for your cash flow budget and you can pinpoint which variable expense you can minimise to cut your costs in the long run.
+You must pay for these monthly; however, their actuals costs vary from time to time.
+Examples of such are electricity, water, gas, A/C and heat, etc. To have an accurate estimate, you have to consider your workforce’s total and actual consumption, then compare them monthly to get the average.
+This can hit two birds with one stone – this can be your input value for your cash flow budget, and you can pinpoint which variable expense you can minimize to cut your costs in the long run.

 Limiting Luxury Expenses

 Feeling the need to have the latest gadgets and equipment?
-Don’t fall prey to the itch; consider the ROI of every probable purchase because this determines if something is a real investment or just a luxury.
+Don’t fall prey to the itch; consider the Return of Investment (ROI)of every probable purchase because this determines if something is a real investment or just a luxury.
 You may also want to search for less expensive yet quality items in favor of your first option.
-Think twice before purchasing and wait for your cash flow to be more stabilised.
+By thinking twice before purchasing and managing your company expenses, you will be able to wait for your cash flow to be more stabilized and put you in a better position to make financial decisions.

 Estimating Monthly Revenue

-We have already established here the necessity of revenue forecasting.
+We have already established he necessity of revenue forecasting.
 While it might be difficult to pinpoint exactly what your expenses will be for the succeeding months, it is still possible to have an estimate, which could help you in making important business decisions to make your critical business numbers.

 Expecting the Unexpected